SovereignCloudStack/standards/Standards/scs-0112-v1-volume-type-standard.md

 ## Motivation

 We want to standardize a few varieties of volume types.
 While a user can choose simple things like size when creating a volume, Volume Types define a few broader aspects of a volume.
 Encryption of volumes for example is solely decided by the volume type.
 While the option with which the volume will be replicated is a mix between definition in the volume type and backend specific configuration, but it's visibility can only be reached in the volume type.
-In the following part, we want to state, which varieties of volume types are REQUIRED, RECOMMENDED or only OPTIONAL within an SCS-compatible deployment.
+In the following part, we want to state, which varieties of volume types are REQUIRED, RECOMMENDED or only OPTIONAL within a SCS-compatible deployment.

 ## Design Considerations

 All Considerations can be looked up in detail in the [Decision Record for the Volume Type Standard.](https://github.com/SovereignCloudStack/standards/blob/main/Standards/scs-0111-v1-volume-type-decisions.md)

 To test whether a deployment has volume types with certain aspects, the discoverability of the parameters in the volume type has to be given.
 The following table shows, which aspects are considered in this standard.
 Furthermore the table shows, according to the current upstream implementation, whether the feature is discoverable, and who can discover this.
 The comments state what can be done to help with the discoverability and other important restrictions.
-The last column says how the standard is handled, which is currently through the addition of a standardized phrase at the beginning of the description of a volume type.
+The last column says how this standard is handled, which is currently through the addition of a standardized phrase at the beginning of the description of a volume type.

 | Aspect | Part of Standard | Discoverability | comments | concluded standardized description |
 | ---- | ---- | ---- | ---- | ------ |